Sugar Creek in Southern Door County

 Last Thursday afternoon I got a text from my husband asking if I had plans for the night.
 He was asked to go walleye fishing after work.
 I replied, nope.
 No plans, but go I’ll make some now.
 It was a very warm day and we had an extreme amount of rain earlier in the week, so I knew the creeks would be running.
-Late in the day makes a wonderful time to play in the water happy as a clam with a tripod and camera.
+Late in the day makes a wonderful time to play in the water and makes me happy to play in Sugar Creek in Southern Door County Wisconsin with a tripod and camera.

 On the Road to Sugar Creek

-The creek is about a 20 minute drive from my home.
-It is a pleasant, country backroad drive.
-I watch the farm fields and edge of the woods for wildlife, farm equipment and barns to photograph.
-Nothing really stuck out.
+The creek is about a 20-minute drive from my home.
+It is a pleasant, country backroad drive where I enjoy watching the farm fields and edge of the woods for wildlife, farm equipment, and barns to photograph in all seasons.

 Getting Set Up

-Since it was still rather hot, the cool water was a pleasant place to be.
+Since it was rather hot, the cool water was a pleasant place to be.
 Although, I was still fighting the skitters off.
-They must have taken a pint of blood out of my body, even with heavy deet on.
+They must have taken a pint of blood out of my body, even with heavy deet as my new scent.
 Relentless little buggers.

 Long Exposures Cool Photos